stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ## How to control inflation?

 To control inflation and avoid hyperinflation, people have created 2 specials players in the game: governments and central banks.
-Those have very special capacities and can intervene to change the game dynamics.
+Those have very special capacities and can intervene in the game dynamics.

 ### Governements
 Governments have been created to lead countries on path of sustainability and well-being.
-The subject in itself is already complex enough so will consider economic growth as a proxy for "sustainability and well-being" (obviously, this is not true.
-Climate change doesn't really feel sustainable to me).
-At least this is coherent with the world current dominant belief system where, economic growth (GDP) seems to be the to  indicator.
+The subject in itself is already complex enough so will consider economic growth as a proxy for "sustainability and well-being" and GDP as a proxy for exonomic growth.
+Those are drastic simplification but it is not so far fetched when one look at economic models, At least this is coherent with the world current dominant belief system where, economic growth through GDP measurement seems to be the indicator to maximise.

-Economically, governments have a set of tools to control how money flows in the country:
+To facilitate the maximisation of GPD in the economy, governments have a set of tools to influence how all the agents should behave:

-- Tax: Tax are all over the place, they are the cornerstone of wealth redistribution and this redistribution is controlled by governments.
+- Taxes: Taxes are all over the place, they are the cornerstone of wealth redistribution and this redistribution is controlled by governments.
 Money is taken on every business and individual in a country and redirected to problems that matters (one of the most debated question on earth probably).
-Tax can be applied specifically to industry (add a tax on oil and all the price linked ot it will increase mechanically), to some other countries (import tax on china), etc. This is a good way to control some part of the inflation rate as you can directly increase or decrease prices.
+Tax can be applied specifically to industry (add a tax on oil and all the price linked to it will increase mechanically), to some other countries (import tax on china), to special kind of goods (like cigarette), to people directly, etc. This is a good way to control some part of the inflation rate as a tax decrease/increase will decresse/increase cost of production which will usually be transfered on the price of thing impacted.

-- Debt: Tax is usually not enough when you want to invest aggressively.
+- Debt: Even though, at the scale of a  country, tax amount might seems huge, it is usually not enough when you want to invest aggressively.
 This is why governments take on some debt too.
-Governments debt is special because the risk associated with the loan is considered "risk-free" for powerful country (This is due to the fact that a country tax his population and as long as there is a population, there is no risk that the country does not reimburse its debt).
-To raise some debt money, governments issue treasury bonds on the open market.
+To do so, governments issue treasury bonds on the primary market which are bought by investment banks from all around the world.
+This money used to invest massively into strategic industry.
+If those investment banks are so eager to buy treasury bonds, it is because those bonds representing the government debt is special: As long as the country is powerful and stable, the loan is considered "risk-free" because a it is able to keep taxing his population without risking being under attack or seeing a revolution from inside.
+And since a country life expectancy is usually along hundreds of year, this is not surprising to consider the risk of default to be 0.

 - Laws and Bills.
-When the above two are not enough, governments an go even further and create laws that ban things directly.
-You might not know about it but [gold has already been completely controlled in the US at some point](https://en.wikipedia.org/wiki/Gold_Reserve_Act).
-They might decide to take control over other assets in the future.
+When the above two are not enough, governments can go even further and create laws/bills to change the rule of game itself.
+For example, it can ban things directly, like the [USA banned gold at some point](https://en.wikipedia.org/wiki/Gold_Reserve_Act).
+They might decide to take control over other assets in the future or enforce regulations in finance, etc.

-#### Treasury bonds
+#### About treasury bonds
-The direct link between governments and the open market lies in the bond market.
+The direct link between governments and the financial market lies in the bond market.
 It is represented by those treasury bonds (T-bonds).
-Those are important to the whole economy because their coupon's rate dictate what a "risk-free" interest rate is at a point in time.
-Some of them are even dynamic to take into account inflation.
+Those are important to the whole economy because their coupon's rate dictate what a "risk-free" interest rate is.
 Any other bonds are considered "riskier" than treasury bonds and so should have an coupon's rate at least above the coupon's rate T-bonds on the same period.

 Those bonds are very interesting for investors seeking very low risk over a long period of time.
 Although they are considered a [safe-haven](https://www.investopedia.com/terms/s/safe-haven.asp) in troubled times (recession) or when volatility and uncertainty is high.

 The only problem with those T-bonds is the fact the government creates debt when they issue those bonds.
 Debt is not a problem in itself as long as it is used to fuel strategic investment.
-As long as an investment is successful, the return over a long period is usually a net positive.
-But the question remains among economist as nobody really knows when too much debt is actually too much.
+But what is a strategic investment for a government?
+You might ask.
+It should be one that build the foundation taht will help keep the GDP increase from our myopic point of view.
+And which one are those?
+The question remains among economist and politics as nobody really knows.
+And people tend to be scared of non-wise public spending because nobody really understand the effect of governement debt on the economy.
+Nobody really knows when too much debt is actually too much.

-A second effect of issuing T-bonds is that governments reduce the money supply on the market to inject it in the real economy: indeed money is transformed from cash to T-bonds and T-bonds are less liquid than cash by definition.
+A second effect of issuing T-bonds is that governments reduce the money supply on the market to inject it in the real economy:  money is transformed from cash to T-bonds and T-bonds are less liquid than cash by definition.
 Usually it doesn't matter but in 2019 it actually led to a crisis: the US government issued too much bonds and it started a liquidity issue ([called the repo. crisis](https://blog.independent.org/2019/12/16/how-excessive-federal-spending-sparked-a-liquidity-crisis/).
 Banks coudln't lend money overnight fast enough which slow down drastically money flow for a while, forcing an other instituion to intervene!

 > Do the work
 >